It is normal to change your mind.

 As I got older, I realized how important it would be to start getting internships and looking for jobs for the end of my college career and for post graduation.
 I did my research and discovered that UCF has so many resources on campus.
 They also have Career Expo each semester.
 I figured now was the time to take advantage of these resources.

 By attending a Career Expo, you could potentially leave with a full time or part time professional position, internship or work pre-graduation.
 The Expo is located on campus, which makes it so easy to attend and doesn’t even require registration; you just need to show up.
 However, it is important to dress appropriately and come with your resume as you will be speaking to professional organizations and maybe even your future employer.
+Students have many choices here from the UCF’s The Knight’s Pantry which has a blazer-loaning service for students that they can rent to Thrift Stores to taking advantage of retailers that offer discounts for students with their college ID.
+You can read about that list here.

 Be sure to attend the’s events Career Readiness week’s to help prepare you for this event.
 They will give tips and workshops on how to dress for success, resume critiques, supply a LinkedIn photo booth, and even conduct practice interviews to test your skills.
 And, even if you’re not looking for a job quite yet, this event is still such great practice and exposure to the professional world.
 Last year, there were around 2,600 students in attendance so be prepared for a big crowd but also be prepared for this great event!